Connecting Your Dexcom CGM

 How this works behind the scenes

 Your CGM transmits to your phone over Bluetooth, the Dexcom mobile app uploads to Dexcom's cloud, and GlycemicGPT reads from Dexcom's cloud using your account credentials.
-You don't need to enable any special "Share" or "Follow" setting -- as long as your CGM is uploading to Dexcom (which it does automatically when you have the Dexcom mobile app installed and signed in), GlycemicGPT can pull the data.
+For most accounts no extra setup is needed -- as long as your CGM is uploading to Dexcom (which it does automatically when you have the Dexcom mobile app installed and signed in), GlycemicGPT can pull the data.
+A small number of accounts require Share to be explicitly toggled on with at least one follower invited; see the troubleshooting section below if login fails.

 Steps